 The snapshot cannot be converted back into the original image.
 In contrast, maximum intensity image obtained using Set projection with Type > Max intensity can be reset to the original image by selecting Type > Normal.

-Clicking Display orthogonal projections icon opens document windows with orthogonal projections complementary to the view in the active document window.
-For example, for an axial view, the command opens coronal and sagittal views.
+Clicking Display orthogonal projections toolbar icon opens document windows with orthogonal projections complementary to the active document window.
+For example, if the active document window displays an axial view, the command opens two new document windows showing coronal and sagittal views.
 By default, the new windows are tiled.

 If the user clicks Display orthogonal projections icon two or more times (with the same or different windows activated), no new windows are opened besides the original set, although document windows may be re-tiled after each icon click.